 – Digital Warband/Coven sheet: € 1,50

-– Digital file of spell- and item cards (with this file you can print double sided cards containing all spells/items/skills etc form the rulebook): € 3,50
+– Digital file of spell- and item cards (with this file you can print double sided cards containing all spells/items/skills etc from the rulebook): € 3,50

-– Digital solo rules (supplement rules for playing solo games, original rulebook needed): € 5,-
+– (pre-order) Digital solo rules (supplement rules for playing solo games, original rulebook needed): € 5,-

 Armed with swords and unshakable faith you will hunt and fight the loathsome Witches that roam the land and prey on the weak and innocent.
 Or hurl deadly spells and order numerous dedicated cultists into the fray to get rid of those meddlesome soldiers.

 Choose a side and determine the faith of the innocent populace of the land.